-3. Children with a normal home address in the parish of Esh.
+2. Children with a normal home address in the parish of Esh.

-A map showing the boundaries of the parish is available from Land Registry
+A map showing the boundaries of the parish is attached at appendix 1

-4. Children who at the time of admission will have siblings attending the school.
+3. Children who at the time of admission will have siblings attending the school.

 Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and in every case, the child should be living in the same family unit at the same address.